GeethuEbby/weather-based-ride-suggestions/README.md

 -	Navigation bar shows badge if there is a notification.
 -	Warning displays day when inclement weather is expected.
--	Table with details of rides that are available to choose.
+-	Table with details of rides that are available to choose for the logged in traveller.

 #### Booking a Ride